Skip to main content

 Why do spreadsheets fail for managing complex wealth structures?

 Spreadsheets are flat.
 They can hold a list of entities but they cannot show how those entities connect, who controls what, or where value flows.
-They also have no version control, no access controls for multi-adviser collaboration, and no way to flag gaps automatically.
+They also have weak access controls for multi-adviser collaboration and no reliable way to keep structures, assets, loans, and documents connected.

 What should accounting firms use instead of spreadsheets for client structure management?